Mary Jane Girls: The Definitive Funk and R&B Party Band

 Key tracks

-All Night Long — This infectious funk track became their biggest hit, reaching No. 2 on the Billboard R&B chart and crossing over to the Top 40.
+All Night Long — This infectious, mid-tempo funk track became their first major hit, establishing their signature sound and reaching the Top 10 on the R&B chart.